 Customize Your Homemade Salsa Easily

 For a mild keto salsa, add just one jalapeño pepper and be sure to deseed it.
-If you want a medium level of spice, add two to three jalapeños and also make sure you remove the seeds.
+If you want a medium level of spice, add two to three jalapeños, and also make sure you remove the seeds.

 But if you like your salsa hot like our family does, then add as many as four jalapeños and if you’re really bold, leave the seeds in.
 It’s what we do!

-Elizabeth made her chirmol with just five basic ingredients; canned tomatoes, fresh cilantro, white onions, jalapenos, lime juice, and some salt.
+Mama made her chirmol with just five basic ingredients; canned tomatoes, fresh cilantro, white onions, jalapenos, lime juice, and some salt.